 - Believe it or not, the building has several secret rooms, including a former speakeasy from the Prohibition era and a time capsule containing artifacts from 1931.

-- During dry weather, the building can build up so much static electricity that it can deliver a small shock to unsuspecting visitors.
+- On dry days, the Empire State Building can build up enough static electricity to give unsuspecting visitors a tiny shock—literally.
 Talk about electrifying views!

 Who The Empire State Building is Best For: